 - With a pencil, have your child draw a different leaf on each piece of felt.
 Encourage him to make the leaves as large as possible to cover the majority of the area of the felt.

-- Encourage him to cut out each leaf.
+- Ask him to cut out each leaf.

 - Help him punch holes at the top of the cut-out felt leaves.